WPF History 1967 - 2017

 The first festival began in 1967 as part of a Centennial celebration.

 The first pageant was run by Cam Hooton and John Van Essen.
 The first Queen crowned was Johanna Van Essen with Georgina Smith and Lindsay Poole as her ladies in waiting.
 The pageant contestants were required to be between 16 - 21 and from the Winona - Grimsby areas.
 There were 18 contestants in 1967.
 The contestants wore colourful costumes dating back to the late 1800's and early 1900's.
 The contestants were judged on personality, talent, poise, interests, ambitions and dress.
 The Queen received a $100 bank account with the account number 1867-1967.
 The cost for entering the pageant was $10.00.
 The next pageant wasn't until 1974 and it was run by Jean Swackhammer.
-This was the beginning to the present day pageant.
+This was the beginning and continued till 2019.
 The contestants had to reside in the City, (Town) of Stoney Creek, be sponsored by WPF member organizations and be between the ages of 16 – 19.
-This is still the criteria!
-Over the years, the girls received $100 and had to purchase their outfit and turn in the receipts to the Pageant committee.
+Over the years, the girls received a set amount of money ($100.-$125.) and had to purchase their outfit and turn in the receipts to the Pageant committee.
 Their ability to spend wisely was one of the areas that the girls were judged on.
-The contestants now receive $125 to outfit themselves for the pageant.
-Contestants are still judged on their poise, personality, dress and now they are also judged on their public speaking ability in both a speech and impromptu questions.
-Pageant Chairs over the last 40 years have included: Cam Hooton, John Van Essen, Jean Swackhammer, Sandra Yemm, Patti Gunell, Brenda DellaMaestra, Susanne Roubos, Debbie Marrone, Leanne & Andrea Baird, and most recently Melissa Shuker.
+Contestants were judged on their poise, personality, on their public speaking ability in both a speech and answering impromptu questions.

-The first dance was a street dance and now we have the Grand Peach Ball.
-The Grand Peach Ball has always been held in July and closely follows the pageant so that the new Queen and Princesses can begin their duties.
+The first dance was a street dance which transitioned into a Grand Peach Ball.
+The Grand Peach Ball was always been held in July and closely followed the pageant so that the new Queen and Princesses could be celebrated and begin their duties.
 One year we even had a Peaches & Cream Ball for the younger crowd.
+The most recent Grand Peach Ball and Pageant were held in 2019.

 Our Souvenir booth started in 1981 and always carried interesting souvenirs of Peach Festival.
 In 1968 we had the first draw and the prize was a trip to Quebec or $200.
 We still have a ticket booth that sells tickets on the current year’s draw.
 We have had many different vehicles over the years and many, many other prizes on the draw tickets.
-In 1985 the Winona Peach Festival took over running the Fish Pond.
+Now we run a 50 / 50 draw.
+In 1985 the Winona Peach Festival took over running the Fish Pond for children.
 The Fish Pond is still run by the Winona Peach Festival and has kept the prices down to assist families

 The Commercial area originated with the antique machinery at the Fruit Festival and in 1985 grew, so that the men had something to do, while the women were in the Arts & Crafts area.
 The Arts & Craft area began in 1976 and has grown over the years and now has over 100 crafters.
 All crafts have to be hand made and cannot be commercially made.